Hudson Holliday

 Laughlin Hudson Holliday (born September 24, 1944) is a two-star General from Poplarville, Mississippi.
-Holliday is currently serving as a Pearl River County Supervisor, and has announced his candidacy for the office of Governor of Mississippi.
+Holliday is currently serving as a Pearl River County Supervisor and was a candidate for governor of Mississippi in 2011.

 Education

-He graduated from Poplarville public schools, Pearl River Community College and University of Southern Mississippi with a degree in Business Administration.
+Holliday graduated from Poplarville public schools, Pearl River Community College and University of Southern Mississippi with a degree in Business Administration.
 In 1995, he graduated from the U. S. Army War College and in 2005 was inducted into the Fort Benning, Georgia Officer Candidate School (OCS) Hall of Fame.

 Career

-Hudson worked in the oil fields and mechanic shops during the summer while in college, and since graduating has been involved in a wide variety of jobs in farming, timber harvesting, home building, heavy construction, law enforcement, real estate development, soldiering, and even crop dusting with an airplane.
+Holliday worked in oil fields and mechanic shops during the summer while in college, and since graduating has been involved in a wide variety of jobs in farming, timber harvesting, home building, heavy construction, law enforcement, real estate development, soldiering, and even crop dusting with an airplane.
 Upon completing basic training in the Mississippi Army National Guard, he worked for the Boeing Company on the Saturn Project, starting as a methods analyst and rising to be the administrative assistant to the manager of Industrial Engineering/Production Control.
 When the Saturn program ended, he enrolled in OCS at Fort Benning, Georgia, graduating as a 2nd Lt.
-Today, besides being a county supervisor, he is involved in the restoration of our wetlands.
+In addition to being a county supervisor, he is involved in the restoration of wetlands.

-Personal
+Personal life

 He and his wife, have three children and two grandchildren.
 They are members of the United Methodist Church.
-Holliday's Interests include government, restoring old cars, flying airplanes, and riding motorcycles.
+Holliday's interests include government, restoring old cars, flying airplanes, and riding motorcycles.